BPM-Conseil/ai-training-exercises/windsurf/demo_3.md

-# Windsurf demo 3
+# Windsurf demo 1

-Update libraries

-1. Run exercise 2 to see that it fail.
-2. Prompt: Update the library for exercise 2 so formatDistanceToNowStrict works
-3. Validate the change.
+Visualize MCP store
+See github MCP

+Prompt: Can you tell me by reading the code of the github jlowin/fastmcp how we create a simple fastmcp in python ?